x2x4com/tron-mon/README.md

 ## Introduction
 1. tron_mon.py

-   This script is used to monitor whether the tron's java process is lost, and the block height is growing normally.
+   This script is used to monitor whether the tron's java process is lost, or the block height is growing unusual.

 2. tron_check_update.py